 - Global Political Economy

-Students minoring in international relations will take a comprehensive examination in international politics.
+Students minoring in international relations will take a comprehensive examination of international politics.

 Students majoring in political theory will take a comprehensive examination covering the following two subfields:

 Each student preparing for a major comprehensive exam will propose six or seven thinkers in the history of thought, six or seven recent or contemporary thinkers, and three or four issue areas.
 Examination questions are composed in light of the theorists and issues articulated in the exam prospectus.